hobbify-team/Hobbify-Client/README.md

 ### Getting started 🚀

 1. Clone this project
-2. Go to the folder of the project `cd coronadata`
+2. Go to the folder of the project `cd hobbify`
 3. Install dependencies `npm install`
 4. Run the project in local environment `npm run start`